jloan/e235/_posts/2019-04-22-pierce-hacker-project.md

 Key question(s): What tools/technologies are students using in relation to thier classes/education?
 If the goal of PierceHacker is to support Pierce students in developing information competency, what technology tutorials/lessons would be the most beneficial for PierceHacker to publish?

+You can find our survey darft [here](https://forms.gle/qmAWrUh93AJ9o4Nv7) and more details about the expectaions for Analytical Reports [here](_posts/2019-05-01-phreport.md).

 #### Phase 2

 Based on findings and recommendations of analytical reports -- work in writer/editor teams to compose initial drafts of lessons/tutorials to published on the PierceHacker project site.